 Select one of the benefits from the list of Section 1905(a) benefits or select “Other” benefit.

-If a 1905(a) benefit is selected the 1905(a) benefit option and Benefit Name will be displayed by the system.
+If a 1905(a) benefit is selected from the listing of State plan benefits the 1905(a) benefit option and Benefit Name will be displayed by the system.
 Provide a description of the additional benefit in the text box provided.

-Next indicate, yes or no, if there are limitations on the amount, scope or duration of the benefit or if there are authorization requirements associated with it.
+Next indicate, yes or no, if there are limitations on the amount, scope or duration of the benefit.

 If yes, indicate if limitations are the same as in the State plan for the same benefit.

-If no, complete the Limitations and/or Authorization content as described below.
+If no, complete the Limitations content as described below.

+Next indicate, yes or no, if there are authorization requirements for the benefit.

+If yes, indicate yes or no if the authorization requirements are the same as those in the standard Medicaid State Plan

-Indicate if the 1905(a) benefit is included in the standard Medicaid State plan
+If no, complete the Authorization section described below.Next indicate, yes or no, if the 1905(a) benefit is included in the standard Medicaid State plan

 If no, follow the instructions below to provide the provider qualifications for the benefit.